 Mental Health Disorders and Addiction

-The relationship between a mental health disorder and concurrent substance abuse issue will usually be complex and can be difficult to properly identify, both for the person in question and those around them.
+The relationship between a mental health disorder and concurrent substance abuse issue will usually be complex.
+It can be difficult to properly identify, both for the person in question and those around them.
 It will also be different for every person dealing with concurrent disorders.
 As the Centre for Addiction and Mental Health (CAMH) suggest, it is best to think of the conditions involved in concurrent disorders as “independent problems that interact with each other.”
 Concurrent disorders can begin at any stage of life.
 A person who has always had a mental health disorder may develop a concurrent substance abuse disorder.
 A substance abuse issue can also make someone more likely to develop a mental health disorder.

 Causes of Concurrent Disorders